A Weekend in Carmel-by-the-Sea, California

 categories: Central Coast

-Carmel-by-the-Sea, California is over 100 years old and, since I grew up locally, I have been traveling to this “village in a forest by the sea” for over half that time, but oddly in all of those years, I had never stayed in Carmel.
+Carmel-by-the-Sea, California, is over 100 years old.
+Since I grew up locally, I have been traveling to this “village in a forest by the sea” for over half that time, but oddly, in all of those years, I had never stayed in Carmel.
 I had just come in, found a place to park, walked around for a while, and made my escape.
 When I was offered a weekend stay at the Hofsas House (the pink hotel) in Carmel, I leaped at the chance.

 A Village Resistant to Change